Swinburne Film and Television School: History

 In 1980, the Swinburne Film and Television School held an information day, which was captured in photographs held in the Swinburne Commons archive, along with many other photos pertaining to the school.
-Author and designer Hugh Marchant, who later worked in Swinburne's Art Department on feature films, music videos, and television, wrote in 2009 about making his short film Meanwhile Elsewhere at the film school in 1981.
+Author and designer Hugh Marchant, who later worked in Art Department on feature films, music videos, and television, wrote in 2009 about making his short film Meanwhile Elsewhere at the film school in 1981.
 He first attained a graphic design diploma, and was then accepted by Robinson into the postgraduate film course.
 He wrote: "Swinburne Film & Television School (circa 1980) had a great reputation.
 It was a rite of passage for many...".
-A group of students was dubbed the "Gang of Four" by lecturer Nigel Buesst, owing to their pranks.
-The group comprised Paul Goldman, Chris Kennedy John Hillcoat, and Evan English.
-They once set fire to a lecturer's office, and they were also responsible for "kidnapping a frozen chicken" from lecturer Peter Tammer.
+A small group of students was dubbed the "Gang of Four" by lecturer Nigel Buesst, owing to their pranks.
+They once set fire to a paper bin in the lecturers’ office, and may have been responsible for "kidnapping a frozen chicken" from lecturer Peter Tammer.
 In 1983, an article describing how the courses evolved as well as the current course offering was published in Media Information Australia, by Tony Evans, lecturer in video.
 At that time, the school offered a three-year Diploma in Film an TV, for school-leavers, as well as a graduate diploma.
 Their courses included such subjects as history of cinema (taught by John Flaus), scriptwriting, production (TV and film) The graduate students ranged in age from early twenties to mid-fifties, and were drawn from a wide range of disciplines.
 Over 90% of graduates found employment in the film and television industries.

 In 1987, when Robinson was appointed dean of the faculty of arts at the university, he chose Jennifer Sabine to lead the film school.
 Robinson continued to teach scriptwriting until shortly before his death.
 Phillip Adams said that Robinson "was responsible for the creation of the first and best film school in Australia".

 The school had its 21st anniversary in 1989, on which occasion it was visited by Michael Leunig, who also created a cartoon poster to commemorate the event.
 In September 1991 Swinburne Film and Television School celebrated its 25th anniversary.

 Richard Lowenstein later wrote that despite a chronic lack of funding, the film school was "one of the best and most unique film schools in the world", led by "father-confessor-therapist" Robinson.
 He also wrote of a "war between the Australian Film Television & Radio School and Swinburne" which continued through the 1970s and 1980s, "with Swinburne's ideas and content winning out over AFTRS' money and style".